BYU-Hydroinformatics/ggst/docs/source/api.rst

 **Obtaining an Authentication Token**
 ---------------------------------------
 The last two functions of the API require an authentication token.
 To obtain one, you will need to sign up for an account on `BYU Tethys Portal <https://tethys-staging.byu.edu/apps/>`_.
-Click on the Log In button to get to the sign up prompt.
+Click on the Log In button to get to the sign-up prompt.

 Once signed in, click on your username in the upper right corner, opening a panel.
 Click on the User Settings to reveal the API key.